Cryptoking28/MonisAgent/README.md

     /* ... the rest of your program ... */
 ```

-If you are compiling your javascript and can't control the final `require` order, the NodeJS agent will work with node's `-r/--require` flag.
+If you're compiling your JavaScript and can't control the final `require` order, the Node,js agent will work with node's `-r/--require` flag.

     $ node -r monisagent your-program.js
     $ node --require monisagent your-program.js

-For more information on getting started, [check the official docs](https://docs.monisagent.com/docs/agents/nodejs-agent/getting-started/introduction-monis-agent-nodejs).
+For more information on getting started, [check the Node.js docs](https://docs.monisagent.com/docs/agents/nodejs-agent/getting-started/introduction-monis-agent-nodejs).

 ## Using the API

-The `monisagent` module returns an object with the Node Agent's API methods attached.
+The `monisagent` module returns an object with the Node agent's API methods attached.

 ```js
     const monisagent = require('monisagent')